mikemaccana/ginjs/README.md

  - Run ./import.js
  - mv attendees.json json

-## Reminder email to just this month's ticket holders
+## Day of Event - Reminder email to just this month's ticket holders

  - Open tito
  - Click 'attendees' -> 'Export' -> 'Export CSV' (NOT TSV!
 MailChimp hates TSV!)
- - Edit the file in Numbers, remove all columns except 'First Name', 'Last name', 'Email' and 'Twitter'.
+ - Edit the file in Numbers, remove all columns except 'First Name', 'Last name', 'Order Email' and 'Twitter'.
 This saves a bunch of time matching fields in MailChimps painful UI.
 Export back out to CSV again.

  - Open MailChimp
  - Click 'Lists' on the top, pick the 'GinJS' list, then 'Manage Subscribers' then 'Groups' then (beside 'Events') View Groups'
  - Click 'Add Group' (down the bottom') and add a group called 'SomeMonth SomeYear' for just this month
  - Click 'import to'
  - Click 'Upload from CSV or TXT file'
+ - Pick the CSV file
  - Enable 'Auto update existing list'
  - Click 'Upload List' to upload it
  - Match the fields when asked